harlan-zw/nuxt-schema-org/docs/content/1.guide/recipes/blog.md

 title: Blog
 ---

-# Setting up Schema.org for a Blog in Vue
+#  Schema.org for a Blog

 Creating a blog is a fun way to share what you learn and grow a following through organic traffic.